AriFordsham/GHCWiki/building/cross-compiling/i-os.md

 ```

-If you get errors like "Could not find module Prelude" when installing cabal packages, you probably have cabal's library profiling option on, which our compilation instructions don't enable for GHC's libraries.
+If you get errors like "Could not find module Prelude" when installing cabal packages, you probably have cabal's library profiling option on, which the quick-cross BuildFlavour above doesn't support.
 You can either disable it by setting

 ```wiki